2019 Challenge : Zip a Zipper!

 Why isn’t my school participating?

-Participation in the challenge is not mandatory.
-It is each Howard County school’s decision whether or not to participate.
+Participation in the challenge is voluntary.
+It is each Howard County school’s decision whether to participate.

-The Teacher Advisor instructs students on how simple machines work, approve the team’s plan, is present when the machine is being built, and is present when the team videos the machine completing the task.
-Teacher Advisors will be given the Rules and Regulations to follow.
+The advisor instructs students on how simple machines work, approves the team’s plan, is present when the machine is being built, and is present when the team videos the machine completing the task.
+Advisors will be given the Rules and Regulations to follow.

-HCPSS and private school teachers are the only teacher advisors for public and private schools.
-Home school students must work in a team consisting of other fourth and fifth grade students led by a Teacher Advisor (responsible adult educator).
+HCPSS and private school teachers are the only advisors for public and private schools.
+Home school students must work in a team consisting of other fourth and fifth grade students led by an advisor (responsible adult educator).
+Troop leaders are the advisors for Scout troops.
 This is to ensure that the students are contributing to and creating the machine and to monitor safety.

 Can parents assist?